Human Development and Family Sciences (M.S.)

 Program Mission

-As the first graduate-level child life academic program in Texas, the program also strives to continue to offer its exceptional training from Certified Child Life Specialists that combined have nearly 50 years of clinical experience.
+As the first graduate-level child life academic program in Texas, the program also strives to continue to offer its exceptional training from certified child life specialists who combined have nearly 50 years of clinical experience.

 Career Options